indiana-university/rivet-docs/content/components/forms/buttons.md

 {{< /example >}}

 {{< alert variant="warning" title="Button types" >}}
-Be aware that when using buttons, unless they have the `type="button"` attribute, they will automatically submit nearby forms on the page.
+Be aware that buttons will automatically submit nearby forms on the page unless they have the `type="button"` attribute.
 {{< /alert >}}

 ### Small buttons